Overleaf with GitHub / GitLab

 Notes

-- You can simultaneously use Overleaf, GitLab, Dropbox, OneDrive, Bitbucket.
+- One can simultaneously use Overleaf, GitLab, Dropbox, OneDrive, Bitbucket.
 Just remember to NOT put a LaTeX Git project into a synced Dropbox / OneDrive folder or you’ll get synchronization errors.